NamTThai/frontend-nanodegree-mobile-portfolio/README.md

 1. The first optimization is in `main.js#updatePositions()`.
 Here, `Force Synchronous Layout` problem is fixed by reading `document.body.scrollTop` before the applying style change.
 1. The second optimization that I made is to promote `.mover` to a different layer in `style.css`, before `.mover.style.left` is change quite often.
 1. The third optimization that I made is to reduce the number of `.mover`. `200` movers are not at all necessary.
 Number of `.mover` necessary is calculated dynamically.

-At this point, my fps is pretty close to 50-60fps
-1.
+### Optimization on resizing pizza